American flag

 Hughes broke the mold.
 Boy, did he break it!

 In Hughes's own words, "You make a teenager movie, and critics say, 'How dare you?'
-There's just a general lack of respect for young people now." ("Molly Ringwald Interviews Hit Filmmaker John Hughes."
-Seventeen magazine, March 1986)
+There's just a general lack of respect for young people now."
+(3)

 John Hughes directing 'The Breakfast Club'